A New Threat in Disguise

 When you try to log into your mobile banking app, Godfather overlays a fake login screen that looks exactly like the original.
 You enter your details, believing you’re accessing your account – but you’ve just handed over your credentials to hackers.
 This malware also uses permissions to monitor your keystrokes, intercept text messages, and disable antivirus software.

-Why You Might Not See It Coming
+Why You Might Not See Godfather Malware Coming

 Even the most tech-savvy users can fall victim to this malware.
 That’s because it doesn’t slow down your phone or display obvious warning signs.
 Everything appears normal – until it’s too late.
 Financial institutions are urging customers to be extra cautious, especially when downloading apps or clicking on links sent through text or email.